EeeBeeDee/systemshock_rehearsals/README.md

 # **SYSTEMSHOCK REHEARSALS**

 System shock Rehearsals is a passion project of mine as it is the exact business I would  love to open up myself.
-Not only a collection of equipment but people too that will make creating any sound of can think of as easily as possible.
+Not only a collection of equipment but people too that will make creating any sound you can think of as easily as possible.

-The aim is to make the information easily available as possible through a single scrollable website which is accessible on all the most commonly used devices.
+The aim is to make the information as easily available as possible through a single scrollable website which is accessible on all the most commonly used devices.

 [Link](https://eeebeedee.github.io/systemshock_rehearsals/) to deployed site